petestmart/word-find-solver-homespotter/README.md

 ## Built With

 This version uses React, Redux, Express, Passport, and PostgreSQL.
-Additional Technologies listed below (see "Additional Technologies Used"), and a full list of dependencies can be found in `package.json`.
+A full list of dependencies can be found in `package.json`.

 ## Getting Started